On the Number of Subsequences in the Nonbinary Deletion Channel

 \section{Our upper bound}

-In this subsection, we establish an upper bound on the number of distinct subsequences obtained by deleting symbols from a string.
+In this section, we establish an upper bound on the number of distinct subsequences obtained by deleting symbols from a string.
 Specifically, we give a recursive formula for the exact number of subsequences of a balanced string in $\Sigma_q^*$.
 We then find its closed-form expression, and use it to obtain a tight upper bound on the number of subsequences for general strings.
 In addition, we show the improvement that our upper bound provides.